denysdovhan/typographic-markdown/README.md

 Type: `Object`

-Options will be passed into plugin.
+Options will be passed into [mdast-typographer][mdast-typographer].

 ##### options.modules